SlashstepGroup/server/src/resources/AccessPolicy/README.md

 ### Principal priorities
 1. **Users and apps:** Since a user or an app is specifically targeted, this should be the top priority.
 2. **Groups:** Since a group is more specific than a role, but more broad than a user, this should be the middle priority.
 If there are multiple group access policies, the one with the highest access will take priority.
-3. **Role:** Since a role can be granted to both users and groups, this should be the lowest priority.
+3. **Roles:** Since a role can be granted to both users and groups, this should be the lowest priority.
 If there multiple roles, the one with the highest access will take priority.

 ## Access levels
 ### No access